 What Is a Radiologist?

-Welcome to Strategic Radiology's Patient Portal.
+Welcome to Strategic Radiology's Patient Education Site.
 A radiologist is a doctor who is trained in diagnosing and treating diseases and injuries using medical imaging.
 Radiologists fall into three general categories:

 You will definitely meet your interventional radiologist.
 Interventional radiologists use medical imaging and a needle or small tube called a catheter instead of a scalpel to diagnose and treat a wide array of diseases and conditions.
 Very often, these procedures can be performed in an outpatient setting for patient convenience.
 Interventional radiologists have pioneered the minimally invasive treatment of everything from stroke and cancer to varicose veins and osteoporosis.

 Other radiologists specialize in nuclear medicine.
 These physicians use small amounts of radioactive material to image how your body is functioning (functional imaging) instead of what your body looks like (anatomical imaging).
 An example is the FDG-PET scan, which detects the rapid metabolism associated with cancer, differentiating a malignant tumor from a benign one, and detecting whether a primary cancer has spread to a different area of the body.

 Strategic Radiology is a coalition of private radiology practices located in communities across the United States that have come together to improve patient experience, safety, and outcomes.
 We represent more than 1,300 board-certified radiologists.

 I never understood the importance of connecting with a subspecialist radiologist until I was diagnosed with lung cancer.